 That’s just the beginning.

 When you pull your brand-spanking new monitor out of the box and connect it to your computer, it looks great!
-But chances are, from a color management standpoint, your monitor is bright and too blue.
+But chances are, from a color management standpoint, your monitor is too bright and too blue.
 Who knows?
 It could be too tan and too dark.
 Until you have some way of precisely setting the white point and luminance of your new monitor, you might as well stick to doing spreadsheets and word documents.
 You won’t be able to see color accurately let alone be able to transfer what you see to the printer accurately.

 But wait, there’s more!